 Caution is also advised when buying on the Internet.
 On large trading platforms such as Ebay, there are many professional thieves or gangs who appear there as individuals.
 A warning is when a private dealer has several bikes on offer at once.

-You should always refrain from buying a bicycle on the open street.
-The probability of acquiring stolen goods here is particularly high.
+You should always refrain from buying a bicycle on the open road.
+The probability of acquiring stolen goods in the process is particularly high.